nonefffds/pico-spice-reader/readme.md

 2. Please notice, if you want to read an active card / battery-powered devices like iPhone or Apple Watch, you must change the clock crystal, or the reader will not read the card properly.

+3. Please notice, even though a crystal is changed, the current implementation will still read fallback iso14443 UIDs when reading felica cards from active devices(iPhone etc.) , this might be fixed in next update.

 ### Clock Crystal Problem Address

 > All of the modules i've purchased had a fatal flaw - they have an invalid clock crystal installed on them - 27.00 MHZ instead of 27.12 MHZ.